Text, logo

 Course Overview

-Chapter 1: Teaching in a Diverse Classroom This chapter explores how our society has changed, the diversity of our society as a whole, and the diversity of the community in which the participant lives and works.
+This chapter explores how our society has changed, the diversity of our society as a whole, and the diversity of the community where the participant lives and works.

-Chapter 2: Race, Ethnicity & Culture – This chapter explores research norms about race, ethnicity, and culture while challenging individuals to refrain from using this information to stereotype, but instead to use it as a foundation to start understanding people as individuals.
-Participants are challenged to evaluate their own attitudes and teaching honestly, and to change them if necessary in order to teach so that all students succeed in their classrooms.
+This chapter explores research norms about race, ethnicity, and culture while challenging individuals to refrain from using this information to stereotype but instead to use it as a foundation to start understanding people as individuals.
+Participants are challenged to evaluate their own attitudes and teaching honestly and to change them, if necessary, in efforts to teach so that all students succeed in their classrooms.

-Chapter 3: Gender Differences & Gang Influences – This chapter explores research norms about gender differences while challenging individuals to refrain from using this information to stereotype.
-Participants are challenged to evaluate their own attitudes and teaching honestly, and to change them if necessary in order to teach so that all students succeed in their classrooms.
+This chapter explores research norms about gender differences while challenging individuals to refrain from using this information to stereotype.
+Participants are challenged to evaluate their own attitudes and teaching honestly and to change them, if necessary, in efforts to teach so that all students succeed in their classrooms.
 In addition, the influence of gangs is discussed.

-Chapter 4: Socioeconomic Issues & Social Justice – This chapter explores socioeconomic issues in our society and how they affect the students in your classroom while challenging individuals to refrain from using this information to stereotype.
-Participants are challenged to evaluate their own attitudes and teaching honestly, and to change them if necessary in order to teach so that all students succeed in their classrooms.
+This chapter explores socioeconomic issues in our society and how they affect the students in your classroom while challenging individuals to refrain from using this information to stereotype.
+Participants are challenged to evaluate their own attitudes and teaching honestly and to change them, if necessary, to teach so that all students succeed in their classrooms.

 Examinations